 Choosing Inbound Marketing or Outbound Marketing

-Now that we’re clear on the difference between the two let’s talk about how to decide when to use Inbound Marketing or Outbound Marketing.
-Each one has its place and it can sometimes be difficult to determine which one you should use but don’t worry, we’ve got you covered.
+Now that we’re clear on the difference between the two let’s talk about how to decide when to use inbound marketing and when to use outbound marketing.
+Each one has its place and it can sometimes be difficult to determine which one you should use – but don’t worry, we’ve got you covered.

 Any marketer worth their salt will know that the same tactic doesn’t work for every business.
 Something that works for a marketing agency isn’t necessarily going to work for an online clothes store.

-To decide if Inbound Marketing or Outbound Marketing is the way to go there are three key factors that you need to take into consideration.
+To decide which way you should go, there are three key factors that you need to take into consideration.